Strategic Vision Building

 Assessing & measuring your Continuous Improvement program

 Consulting firms are infamous for presentations that describe how their standard plan can be tailored to meet company objectives.
 Small firms display their toolbox of bolt-on products.
 Large firms start with research projects run by junior consultants on expense accounts.

 All start with the flawed assumption that they know what you need and how you want it done.
 They start with tools and methods, not vision and strategies.

 Studies of market trends and success rates are fascinating.
 Tools and methods are sources of endless discussion.
 But they are not a substitute for strategies that align your vision.

 What to expect from XONITEK

-XONITEK consultants have walked where you now walk, running successful CI programs at senior level in large, multinational companies.
+XONITEK consultants have walked where you now walk, running successful Continuous Improvement programs at senior level in large, multinational companies.